Creamy Hawaiian Mac Salad

 2. Immediately add 2 Tbsp apple cider vinegar to the warm pasta and toss it together.

-3. Add in the shredded onion and the frozen peas/carrots, mix together and let sit for 10-15 minutes.
+3. Add in the shredded onion, the frozen peas, and shredded carrots, mix together and let sit for 10-15 minutes.

 4. In a separate bowl, combine the mayo, milk, sugar, remaining 1 Tbsp apple cider vinegar, salt and pepper and stir well to combine.